rjacome96/Internet-Technology-P1/README.md

 Client will first connect to RS server to ask for the host names.
 When RS server does not find the host name in its data structure, it uses the other server's host name to send back to the client.
 Once client receives the "NS" flag, it will check if this is the first time it connects to the TS server with a boolean value.
 If it already did, do not connect again, else connect to the server and stay connected.

 Servers will run as long as the client needs them for.
 When the client disconnects, the servers disconnect as well becasue they assume client is finished.
-This design is also design so that servers will close their sockets properly even when client crashes.
+This is designed so that servers will close their sockets properly even when client crashes.
+(This helps us to quickly test our code again without needing to wait for the ports/sockets to finish closing)

 NOTE: As mentioned above, the client will not connect to the TS server until the RS server redirects the client to do so.
-Once the client connects to the TS server until the entirety of the client's program.
+Once the client connects to the TS server, it will stay connected until the entirety of the client's program.
 Thus, client does its best to simulate going from one server to the other but once connected to a server, it stays connected until the end.

 NOTE: All files/programs assume that there will ONLY be two servers that the client will connect to.
 Client only creates two sockets.
 We also assume that the RS server will only be given ONE "NS" flagged entry (which is presumably the TS server's host name) as it saves its name in the beginning while storing the fields into its data structure.
+Client also assumes RS server is running on the same machine as the client so it connects to the local host.